popany/notes/linux/programming/gdb/Debugging-with-GDB.md

 To print lines from a source file, use the `list` command (abbreviated `l`).

+- `list <linenum>`

+  Print lines centered around line number linenum in the current source file

+- `list <function>`

+   Print lines centered around the beginning of function function

 ### [9.2 Specifying a Location](https://sourceware.org/gdb/onlinedocs/gdb/Specify-Location.html)

+A linespec is a colon-separated list of source location parameters such as file name, function name, etc. Here are all the different ways of specifying a linespec:

+- linenum

+   Specifies the line number linenum of the current source file

+- -offset / +offset

+   Specifies the line offset lines before or after the current line

+- filename:linenum

+   Specifies the line linenum in the source file filename.
+If filename is a relative file name, then it will match any source file name with the same trailing components

+- function

+   Specifies the line that begins the body of the function function

+- filename:function

+   Specifies the line that begins the body of the function function in the file filename.
+You only need the file name with a function name to avoid ambiguity when there are identically named functions in different source files

 ### [9.3 Editing Source Files](https://sourceware.org/gdb/onlinedocs/gdb/Edit.html)

 ### [9.4 Searching Source Files](https://sourceware.org/gdb/onlinedocs/gdb/Search.html)

+There are two commands for searching through the **current source file** for a regular expression.

+- `forward-search <regexp>` / `search <regexp>`

+   The command 'forward-search regexp' checks each line, starting with the one following the last line listed, for a match for regexp.
+It lists the line that is found.
+You can use the synonym ‘search regexp’ or abbreviate the command name as fo

+- `reverse-search <regexp>`

+   The command ‘reverse-search regexp’ checks each line, starting with the one before the last line listed and going backward, for a match for regexp.
+It lists the line that is found.
+You can abbreviate this command as rev

 ### [9.5 Specifying Source Directories](https://sourceware.org/gdb/onlinedocs/gdb/Source-Path.html)